-Take a cotton ball soaked in fresh household chlorine bleach to the mildewed caulk.
-If the mildew disappears immediately, you’ll know it’s growing on top of the caulk.
+Soak a cotton ball in fresh chlorine bleach and apply it to mildewed caulk.
+If it disappears immediately, the mildew is growing on top of the caulk.
 Score!
 You just need a little elbow grease and a thorough cleaning session.

 Hopefully, the mildew growth is localized and minor.
-A mildew remover product or a mild household bleach and water solution – 5 parts water to 1 part bleach are great options.
-Getting a specialist in is essential if that tile you removed hints at something more serious (like mildew covering the wall and/or the back of the tile, or visible mildew around surrounding tiles, etc.), time to call in a specialist.
+Mildew remover products or mild bleach and water solutions – 5 parts water to 1 part bleach are great options.
+Getting a specialist in is essential if that tile you removed hints at something more serious (like mildew covering the walls and tile backs, or visible mildew around the surrounding tiles, etc.).

-4. Re-set the tile and seal the grout
+4. Reset the tiles and seal the grout